aphyr/partitions-post/README.markdown

 > flood, indicating a spanning-tree flap.
 This is most likely what was changing
 > the loop domain.

 According to the BPDU standard, the flood *shouldn't have happened*.
-Unexpected behavior outside the rules of the system caused two hours of total service unavailability.
+But it did, and this unexpected behavior that deviated from the system assumptions resulted in two hours of total service unavailability.